 The website showcases projects, products, and relevant blogs—with the topics ranging from high-performance architecture to energy benchmarks, metrics, usages and efficiencies, including predicted versus actual energy usages.

 Every architecture firm has a website, usually with lots of beautiful photos of the buildings they’ve designed.
-But very few — perhaps none — of them share the gold nuggets of information on energy usage and building performance that recool provides.
-The WRL projects featured give information on major costs; resource usage, in the categories of HVAC, electrical, and plumbing; and system summaries on building enclosure, controls/measurement, and more.
+But very few — perhaps none — of them share the kind of information on energy usage and building performance that recool provides.
+The featured WRL projects offer details on resource usage, HVAC, electrical, and plumbing; as well as system summaries on building enclosure, controls/measurement, and more.

-All of the information recool provides with each project is part of its overarching goal of accelerating the adoption of high-performance design practices in the U.S.
+All of the project information recool provides is meant to help reach an overarching goal of accelerating the adoption of high-performance design practices in the U.S.

 Amazon.com for the building sector

 As consumers, we use websites like Amazon, Trip Advisor, and CNet.com every day.
-One of their key features is having the ability to view and share user feedback whenever we are going to or have already purchased a product.
+A key feature on these sites is the ability to view and share user feedback whenever purchasing a product.
 Chang and WRL think it’s time we do the same for the building sector.

 “The goal of recool is to bring the innovations of Google, Amazon, and Apple to the AEC marketplace.
 Unlike the consumer products marketplace, the AEC product market has suffered from a lack of transparency and slower progression of improvements to products, services, and software- barriers to addressing energy efficiency and climate change,” Chang said in a press release.

 As an advocate for removing market barriers to address energy efficiency and increasing building energy transparency, IMT applauds WRL’s efforts to create transformative and possibly disruptive change in the design industry (something IMT’s Jessica Lawrence has previously blogged about).
-The name of the website / project may be technical and slightly nerdy, but we think the goals of recool are, well, real cool.
+The name of the website may be a bit obscure and technical, but we think ideas such as recool are, well, real cool.